Media Streams Overview

 With unidirectional Media Streams, you can receive the inbound audio track (the audio that is incoming to Twilio), the outbound audio track (the audio that Twilio is generating on the call), or both tracks.

-DTMF is not yet supported with unidirectional Media Streams.
+DTMF isn't supported with unidirectional streams.

 If you use TwiML for the stream, Twilio executes <Start><Stream>, which initiates the audio stream with your WebSocket server, and then executes the next TwiML instruction you provide.